JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (6)

 1. A tricky little hummingbird, found at scattered sites in the savannas of northeastern South America, with a bizarre disjunct population in Ecuador, leading me to believe that someday it will be found at one of the white-sand sites of Peru...
-Posted one year ago
+Posted 2 years ago

 1. Seems rarely photographed, nice one!
 The bill has an interesting upwards curve, or is that the tongue?
-Posted one year ago
+Posted 2 years ago

 1. Yep, it's probably one of the trickier hummingbirds of lowland South America, and I got it with no effort whatsoever, as it randomly appeared in front of me!